Felipe-Fig/CS50x-Solutions/Week 4/Problem Set 4/Filter-Less/filter-less-explained.md

 This new `a,b` loop will "look" to the pixels around the "designated pixel" in order to make calculations.
 If the average is calculated with a 9x9 square, A and B will have only 3 possible values, from -1 to 1 (the same as from 0 to 2).

 Let's first look at `a`.
 "A" will designate the row (as in height).
 For the 9x9 box around the "designated pixel", we have 3 possibilities:
-- `a=-1` this is the row immediatlely above the "designated pixel".
+- `a = -1` this is the row immediatlely above the "designated pixel".
-- `a=0` this is the row of the "designated pixel".
+- `a = 0` this is the row of the "designated pixel".
-- `a-1` this is the row below the "designated pixel".
+- `a = 1` this is the row below the "designated pixel".

 There are some cases where `a` cannot be used in the calculation (because it is out of bounds).
 These cases are:
 - When the "designated pixel" is on the first row of the array.
 In this case `a=-1` should not be calculated.